-The four guiding principles of the UN Convention on the Rights of the Child include: a) The right to participation; b) The best interests of the child; c) The right to Life, Survival and Development; and d) the Equality (non-discrimination) principle.
-Freeman (2007) stipulates that although none of the four principles of the convention is more important than any of the other three, the recognition of the child’s best interests underpins all other provisions of the convention.
-James (2011) analyzes the concept of agency in respect to children’s rights.
-She claims that for many adults, the concept of children as having agency may raise questions as to what kind of agency this might be and how much freedom children are permitted to have to exercise it (2011:43).
-When examining participation as a necessary component of children’s social inclusion, Hill et al. (2004) claim that social inclusion is fundamentally about participation.
-Participation should encompass consumption, social activities and influence on choices and decisions (2004: 78).
-Hart (2006) finds that the advancement of one dimension of children’s protection rights should be consistent with the preservations of the others.
+The four guiding principles of the CRC include: a) The right to participation; b) The best interests of the child; c) The right to life, survival and development; and d) the equality (non-discrimination) principle.
+Freeman (2007) stipulated that although the four principles of the convention are equal in importance, the recognition of the child’s best interests underpins all other provisions of the convention.
+James (2011) analysed the concept of agency in respect to children’s rights.
+She claimed that for many adults, the concept of children as having agency may raise questions as to what kind of agency this might be and how much freedom children are permitted to have to exercise it (2011:43).
+When examining participation as a necessary component of children’s social inclusion, Hill, Davis, Prout, and Tisdall (2004) claimed that social inclusion is fundamentally about participation.
+Participation should encompass consumption, social activities, and influence on choices and decisions (2004: 78).
+Hart (2006) found that the advancement of one dimension of children’s protection rights should be consistent with the preservations of the others.
 This will only be achieved if there is consistency in promoting protection rights at the local and international levels (Hart 2006).

-Bessell and Gal (2008) conclude that the UNCRC provides a holistic human rights framework which brings new principles, most notably the child’s right to participation that is necessary to achieve care, protection and fulfillment of the child’s best interests.
-Rather than viewing them as vulnerable, needy, and incompetent, children should be recognized as bearers of rights who have competencies, legitimate views and experiences (2008; 14).
+Bessell and Gal (2008) concluded that the CRC provides a holistic human rights framework that brings new principles, most notably the child’s right to participation, which is necessary to achieve care, protection, and fulfilment of the child’s best interests.
+Rather than viewing children as vulnerable, needy, and incompetent, they should be recognised as bearers of rights who have competencies, legitimate views, and experiences (2008: 14).

 Children’s access to justice

 When referring to children’s access to justice within the child rights framework, Article 12, subsection 2 states: ‘1.
 States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.
 2. For this purpose the child shall in particular be provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body, in a manner consistent with the procedural rules of national law’.
-Berger (2010) claims that even though the CRC values the voicing of a child's opinion in judicial proceedings pertaining to the child, ‘children’s voices have been diluted in the court system, as the dominant paradigm in children’s legal theory has too often overlooked the voices of our youth’ (2010: 179.
+Berger (2010) claimed that even though the CRC values the voicing of a child's opinion in judicial proceedings pertaining to the child, ‘children’s voices have been diluted in the court system, as the dominant paradigm in children’s legal theory has too often overlooked the voices of our youth’ (2010: 179.
 175).
-She further emphasizes the essence of listening to children’s voices in the courtroom and claims that until they are fully heard, their voices remain absent or, at best, diluted from the legal system intended to help them (Ibid.).
-Smith, Taylor & Gollop (2000) claim that this article addresses the aspirational ideals of the CRC and its international agreement.
-Specifically, it looks at the US laws through the lens of the CRC, utilizing it as a living document for the development of policies.
-Berger (2010) further asserts that the CRC’s dominant paradigm of children’s best interests has ignored, diluted, and overlooked children’s voices within the court system (2010: 192).
+She further emphasised the essence of listening to children’s voices in the courtroom and claimed that until they are fully heard, their voices remain absent or, at best, diluted from the legal system intended to help them (Ibid.).
+Smith, Taylor, and Gollop (2000) claimed that this article addresses the aspirational ideals of the CRC and its international agreement.
+Specifically, it looks at the US laws through the lens of the CRC, utilising it as a living document for the development of policies.
+Berger (2010) further asserted that the CRC’s dominant paradigm of children’s best interests has ignored, diluted, and overlooked children’s voices within the court system (192).

-I.III Children’s access to justice among ethnic and political minorities
+I.III Children’s Access to Justice Among Ethnic and Political Minorities